anoelsm/anoelsm/README.md

 Hi!
-I am Alaina N. Smith, an oceanographer with a Ph.D. in Oceanography from Scripps Institution of Oceanography at the University of California, San Diego.
+I am Alaina N. Smith, a data scientist with a Ph.D. in Oceanography from Scripps Institution of Oceanography at the University of California, San Diego.
-I am advised by Dr. Andrew Barton on my work utilizing numerical modeling and data analysis to study phytoplankton temperature niches.
+I was advised by Dr. Andrew Barton on my work utilizing numerical modeling and data analysis to study phytoplankton temperature niches.

-I can be reached at ans132@ucsd.edu.
+I can be reached at anoelsm@gmail.com.

 <!---
 anoelsm/anoelsm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.